Andrew Goudelock

 Goudelock was drafted by the Los Angeles Lakers in the second round of the 2011 NBA draft.
 Following a year with the Lakers, he spent a season with the Sioux Falls Skyforce and the Rio Grande Valley Vipers in the NBA Development League, winning the NBA Development League Most Valuable Player Award in 2013.
 He was re-signed by the Lakers towards the end of the 2012–13 season.
-Goudelock was and All-EuroLeague Second Team selection in 2015, as he reached the Euroleague Final Four with Fenerbahçe Ülker.
+Goudelock was an All-EuroLeague Second Team selection in 2015, as he reached the Euroleague Final Four with Fenerbahçe Ülker.

 High school career

 Goudelock attended Stone Mountain High School under coach William Johnson, leading the Pirates to a 24–7 record as a senior while averaging 22.7 points per game and hitting 42.4 percent of his three-point attempts.
 He was named Georgia 4A Player of the Year.

 College career

 Goudelock played college basketball for the College of Charleston.
-As a senior, he averaged 23.4 points and was the fourth highest scoring player in the nation.
+As a senior, he averaged 23.4 points and was the fourth-highest-scoring player in the nation.
 Goudelock's 40.7 percent three-point average was the nation's second highest; he scored 131 of his 322 three-point attempts.
 He was voted an All-America honorable mention by the Associated Press.
-On March 15, 2011, he scored 39 points, including shooting 8–15 on 3-pointers, in front of a sellout crowd in the first round of the NIT Tournament.
+On March 15, 2011, he scored 39 points, including shooting 8-of-15 on three-pointers, in front of a sellout crowd in the first round of the NIT Tournament.
 The Cougars were playing the Dayton Flyers in the first round of the 2011 NIT Tournament.
 The game, which the Cougars won 94–84, was Goudelock's last game at home in Carolina First Arena (now TD Arena).

 Goudelock became known for his tremendous range and his ability to hit three-pointers well beyond the college (and NBA) three-point line.
-One of Goudelock's breakout games came on January 4, 2010 against the Defending National Champions UNC, in which he hit a game-tying three with less than 3 seconds left and led the Cougars to an eventual 72–69 win in overtime at Carolina First Arena.
+One of Goudelock's breakout games came on January 4, 2010, against the defending national champions UNC, in which he hit a game-tying three with less than 3 seconds left and led the Cougars to an eventual 72–69 win in overtime at Carolina First Arena.

-Goudelock was the 5th leading scorer in NCAA Division I for his senior year.
+Goudelock was the fifth-leading scorer in NCAA Division I for his senior year.
 During his four-year career, Goudelock appeared in 140 games, averaging 18.4 points, 3.3 rebounds and 3.0 assists per game.